Bohdan-FE/Bohdan-FE/README.md

 I am a highly motivated front-end developer passionate about creating visually appealing web pages and applications.
 Enthusiastic problem-solver who thrives on challenges and is not afraid to tackle complex projects.

-* 🌍  I'm based in Kosice/Roznava, Slovak
+* 🌍  I'm based in Bratislava
 * ✉️  You can contact me at [bohdanvivchar@gmail.com](mailto:bohdanvivchar@gmail.com)

 <p align="center">